“Dance Like No One is Watching; Email Like It May One Day Be Read Aloud in a Deposition.”

 What does it say to a jury when an opposing attorney shows a picture of you playing with your kids in the park when you have said you’re too injured to work a 40-hour week?

 Any lawsuit involving your personal life is a serious legal action that can have far reaching results.
 It must be given the respect and gravity that the situation deserves.
 There is no room for mistakes even if well-intentioned.
-It is our jobs as personal injury lawyers to avoid those pitfalls and keep our clients on the right track.
+It is our job as Personal Injury lawyers to avoid those pitfalls and keep our clients on the right track.